OPERATING PROCEDURES

 GAME CANCELLATIONS BY SCHOOLS:

 When schools cancel games and the Chapter is notified, the responsible Assignor will make every effort to notify all assigned officials.
-If the school does not notify the Chapter of the cancellation 24 hours prior to game time, the school is responsible for a game fee(s) for each canceled game and reimbursement mileage payment to the officials if they drove to the game site.
-If the official is giving a comparable assignment, then no fee will be paid by the school.
+If the school does not notify the Chapter of the cancellation 24 hours prior to game time, the school is responsible for a game fee(s) for each canceled game and reimbursed mileage to the officials if they drove to the game site.
+If the official receives a comparable assignment, then no fee will be paid by the school.

 REDUCTION OF GAME FEE FOR OFFICIAL BEING LATE FOR A GAME: